 Rule 11 – Procedure for Reference to Shariah Advisory Council or Shariah Expert

-- Whenever the arbitral tribunal has to:-
+- Whenever the arbitral tribunal has to:

-b.
-Decide on a dispute arising from the Shariah aspect of the contract;
+a. form an opinion on a point related to Shariah principles; and b. decide on a dispute arising from the Shariah aspect of the contract;

-the arbitral tribunal may refer the matter to the relevant Council or Shariah expert for its ruling.
+- the arbitral tribunal may refer the matter to the relevant Council or Shariah expert for its ruling.

 - For the purposes of paragraph 1 above, the relevant Council or Shariah expert shall be:

-b.
-Where the Shariah aspect to be decided does not fall under the purview of a specific Shariah council, a Shariah council or expert is to be agreed between the parties.
-Where the parties fail to agree to a Shariah council or expert, the provisions relating to experts appointed by the arbitral tribunal under Article 29 shall apply.
+a. the Shariah Council under whose purview the Shariah aspect to be decided falls, where there is one; or b. where the Shariah aspect to be decided does not fall under the purview of a specific Shariah Council, a Shariah Council or expert is to be agreed between the parties.
+Where the parties fail to agree to a Shariah Council or expert, the provisions relating to experts appointed by the arbitral tribunal under Article 29 shall apply.

 - Any reference under paragraph 1 above shall include any relevant information as the relevant Council or Shariah expert may require to form its opinion including the question(s) or issue(s) so referred, the relevant facts, issues and the questions to be answered by the relevant Council or Shariah expert.